Arteiro07/arteiro/README.md

 A React Next Tailwind Typescript React Three fiber personal website.
+At the begining it's going to be a heavely inspired design by https://gapsystudio.com/ but as time goes on I will intend to deviate from the original and add my flavours.

 https://arteiro.vercel.app/